-The cause is unknown, but immune mechanisms appear to be involved.
+The cause of polyarteritis nodosa is unknown, but immune mechanisms appear to be involved.
 The variety of clinical and pathologic features suggests multiple pathogenic mechanisms.
 Drugs may be a cause.
 Usually, no predisposing antigen is identified.
-Patients with certain lymphomas and leukemias, RA, or Sjögren syndrome may develop a systemic vasculitis similar to PAN (sometimes called secondary PAN).
+Patients with certain lymphomas and leukemias, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more , or Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
+It is characterized by dryness of the mouth, eyes, and other mucous membranes ... read more may develop a systemic vasculitis similar to PAN (sometimes called secondary PAN).

-Mostly commonly affected are the kidneys, skin, peripheral nerves, joints, muscles, and GI tract.
-Often affected are the liver and heart.
+Most commonly affected are the kidneys, skin, peripheral nerves, joints, muscles, and gastrointestinal tract.
+Less often affected are the liver and heart.
 Renal ischemia and infarction occur, but glomerulonephritis is not a feature of PAN.
-Purpura is not a characteristic of PAN.
+Purpura (usually resulting from small-vessel inflammation) is not a characteristic of PAN.

 Patients typically present with fever, fatigue, night sweats, loss of appetite, weight loss, and generalized weakness.
 Myalgias with areas of focal ischemic myositis and arthralgias are common.
 Affected muscles are tender and may be weak.
 Arthritis may occur.

-Symptoms and signs vary, depending on organ or organ system predominantly affected:
+Symptoms and signs vary, depending on the organ or organ system predominantly affected:

-Peripheral nervous system: Patients usually present with asymmetric peripheral neuropathy, such as mononeuritis multiplex with signs of motor and sensory involvement of the peroneal, median, or ulnar nerves.
+Peripheral nervous system: Patients usually present with asymmetric peripheral neuropathy, such as multiple mononeuropathy Multiple Mononeuropathy Multiple mononeuropathies are characterized by sensory disturbances and weakness in the distribution of ≥ 2 affected peripheral nerves.
+(See also Overview of Peripheral Nervous System Disorders... read more (mononeuritis multiplex) with signs of motor and sensory involvement of the peroneal, median, or ulnar nerves.
 As additional nerve branches are affected, patients may appear to have a distal symmetric polyneuropathy.

 Renal: If small- and medium-sized arteries in the kidneys are affected, patients may have hypertension, oliguria, uremia, and a nonspecific urinary sediment with hematuria, proteinuria, and no cellular casts.
 Hypertension may worsen rapidly.
 Rupture of renal arterial aneurysms can cause perirenal hematomas.
 In severe cases, multiple renal infarcts with lumbar pain and gross hematuria may occur.
 Renal ischemia and infarction can lead to renal failure.